This assignment is expected to be relatively brief; subsequent assignments will be longer. After you finish this assignment you should:

 ans = 12

 (§1.4) In addition to using variables to hold numerical values, it is often useful to put several MATLAB statements in a script.
 That way it is possible to repeat the calculation without having to type in the values.
 As an example, you may want to calculate the area and perimeter of an regular polygon given the length of a side (which you'll put in a variable "lside").
 The perimeter and area of regular n-sided polygons are given by:

 Note: the angle 180/n is measured in degrees.

 Now you can calculate the perimeter and area of an equilateral triangle with sides of length 2.5.

 In this code you have created two new variables; "per" is the perimeter of the triangle, and "area" is its area.

 If you want to repeat the calculation with a different size or number of sides, you would have to reenter the last two equations.
 A more effective way to do this is to use a script.
 Open a script by using the top menu to go to, or by hitting the "New File" icon () on the menu bar.
-An editor window will open up.
+An editor pane will open up in the MATLAB window.
 I can add text to it as shown (link to file).
 Note that the script file has a ".m" extension at the end; the name of the file in the image below is e5M1Script1.m.
 To download this file, right-click on the link and save it to your desktop.

 Note that there are a few new elements here.

 Save the script () and run it (either by choosing from the editor window, or by hitting the run icon, ).
 MATLAB may tell you that you need to change the folder or add the folder to the path.
 Choose "Change Folder."
 Note that the output will appear in the command window, so make sure that is visible after you run the program.